nicolaspanel/numjs/README.md

 ```

-If an array is too large to be printed, __Num4JS__ automatically skips the central part of the array and only prints the corners:
+If an array is too large to be printed, __NumJs__ automatically skips the central part of the array and only prints the corners:

 ```js
 > console.log(nj.arange(10000).reshape(100,100))